awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-other.md

 When you enable rotation for a secret for another database or some other type of service, you must create and configure the Lambda function and write the code\.

 Before you can enable rotation for other databases or services, you must first create the Lambda rotation function\.
 AWS does provide a generic template Lambda rotation function that you can use as a starting point\.
 The following procedure describes how to create a new Lambda function based on this template\.
-When you then [enable rotation](enable-rotation-other.md), you need only add the ARN of the completed function to your secret\.
+When you then [enable rotation](enable-rotation-other.md), you only need to add the Amazon Resource Name \(ARN\) of the completed function to your secret\.

 **Topics**
 + [Rotating AWS Secrets Manager Secrets for Other Databases or Services](rotating-secrets-create-generic-template.md)